Updated: May 22

 For this target though, the final image we got is not one we will keep and proudly display anywhere.
-The background is a bit too dark and noisy, and the stars are over saturated and have unnatural colors.
+The background is a bit too dark and noisy, and the stars are over-saturated and have unnatural colors.
 The galaxy itself though is not bad at all!
-There is more visible details than in our "smoothly processed" image, and the colors of the spiral arms and the core match the true colors of this type of galaxy.
-We sadly did not manage to obtain a result that was in-between these two images.
+There are more visible details than in our "smoothly processed" image, and the colors of the spiral arms and the core match the true colors of this type of galaxy.
+We sadly did not manage to obtain a result that was in between these two images.

 M109 with a more intense processing workflow

 Messier 109 is not a galaxy we are very much in love with, but we sure had some long and frustrating "fun" in PixInsight trying to get a good final image of it!
-We initially imaged this target on a night where we found ourselves having no target in mind.
+We initially photographed this target on a night when we found ourselves having no target in mind.